comjdev/gill/source/about/index.md

 ## Hi, my name is Gill

-And I have been capturing the special moments in peoples lives with timeless and natural photography, for the last 10 years here in Melbourne.
+And I have been capturing the special moments in peoples lives with genuine and natural photography, for more than 10 years here in Melbourne.

-But before I get into that, I would like to tell you a little bit about myself.
+Before we dive in, let me introduce myself.

-I am a wife, and a mother to my two beautiful kids.
-Aside from photography, my family is the most important thing in the world to me.
-And if I’m not taking photos for my clients, I’m documenting my days with those that I love.
+I live in the Eastern suburbs of Melbourne with my husband, our 2 kids and our 2 dogs.
+I genuinely love being with my family.
+When I'm not photographing clients, I'm documenting our everyday moments, just like the ones I hope to capture for you.

-### Motherhood is my muse for taking the most beautiful images for my clients
+### Motherhood is my muse

-Because although my kids can be the best at pushing my buttons on occasion, they have also provided my biggest motivation to create the most incredible imagery for my clients.
+Okay, let’s be real for a minute.
+My kids absolutely push my buttons and some days are tiring.
+Buuuuut, they’re also my biggest motivation to create beautiful imagery for my clients.
+They’re my reminder that time is fleeting and they’re always growing and changing.

-My children are full of so much love, and it is my passion to capture that same feeling of love for others, whether it be at their wedding, a family shoot, a newborn shoot or a maternity shoot in the area of Melbourne.
+This is what pushes me to capture memories for others, whether it be at their wedding, a family shoot, a newborn shoot or a maternity shoot, in the area of Melbourne.

-### It’s the love in the little moments that matter
+### It’s the little moments that matter

-I studied professional writing in Melbourne prior to studying photography, and these combined skills have helped me cultivate an ability to tell beautiful stories through imagery.
+Before I studied photography many years ago, I studied professional writing.
+I’m so glad I did because I use these skills in each of my sessions.
+That foundation in storytelling is invaluable and helps me to tell beautiful stories through imagery.

 ## Your Story

 ### Because my photography is all ABOUT telling a story

 It’s about capturing the important moments in your life and the details that make it so special, within that moment.
 I take a lifestyle approach to my photography, and I keep it natural and honest at every shoot.
 You can always expect bad jokes, fun, conversation and a lot of laughter with me, so the atmosphere is relaxed and comfortable as I capture the “real” you.

-I work with natural light to ensure every image is beautifully lit, and I help you find the joy in both movement and connection on the day.
+I work with natural light to ensure every image is beautifully lit, and I help you find the joy and connection on the day.

 If necessary, I provide guidance to ensure you get the best out of your session, however my shoots are otherwise unposed.
-This allows me to capture more relaxed and natural images on the day.
+This allows me to capture more relaxed and natural images.

 ## Your experience

-### But, maybe you haven’t had a photoshoot before, and aren’t sure what to expect?
+### Not sure what to expect?

-Not many people feel that comfortable having their photo taken.
-And that’s ok.
+Not everyone feels comfortable in front of the camera and that’s completely okay.
-I get it, because given the choice I’d always choose to be behind the camera instead of in front of it.
+I totally understand; given the choice, I’d always rather be behind the lens than in front of it myself.

-But in my shoots, we chat and laugh so you feel relaxed throughout the session.
-And soon you won’t even notice my camera, which is when the magic really happens.
+During my sessions, we chat, laugh, and take things at a relaxed pace.
+Before long, the camera becomes an afterthought and that’s when the real magic happens.

 **I create images that you want to hang on the walls of your Melbourne home.**

-I create images that will make you proud, and nostalgic.
+I create images that will make you feel all the feels.
 And images that will make you smile every time you pass them.
-I capture the moments that you never want to forget.
-And I can’t wait to capture yours.
+I capture the moments that you never want to forget and I can’t wait to capture yours.

 I am so looking forward to working with you.
 Gill x